pavlosidelov/gitlablistener/README.md

-# gitlablistener
+# GitLab Events Listener
 GitLab notification listener.
-Sends you emails about GitLab actions.
+This Service will send you emails about GitLab actions.

 Preparation:
 1. Open GitLab Dashboard.